Library, Learning Resources, and Distance Learning

 Learning Technology Center, (909) 274-4260

 The Library offers students, faculty, and staff a place to develop information and technology literacy, cultivate information inquiry skills, engage in quiet study, and meet to collaborate with fellow students.
-Students who visit the reference desk receive individualized instruction that will assist them develop their research topics, select topically relevant databases, construct effective searches, and find and evaluate their retrievals.
-Students that attend library workshops or enroll in a credit library course will further develop information literacy and research skills, improve their ability to evaluate and integrate a variety of materials into their papers and presentations, and learn effective search techniques.
+Students who consult with Library faculty in the library or online receive individualized instruction that will assist them in developing their research topics, select relevant databases, construct effective searches, and find and evaluate their search results.
+Students who attend library workshops or enroll in credit library courses will further develop information literacy and research skills, improve their ability to evaluate and integrate a variety of materials into their papers and presentations, and learn effective search techniques.

-The Library has a collection of over 90,000 print and media materials that include print books, eBooks, closed-captioned DVDs, and specialized materials such as audiobooks, adapted ESL titles, career titles, and popular titles.
-Students can reserve group study rooms online and can print from the library computers, their own devices, and from off campus.
+The Library provides access to online databases to support student research and has a collection of over 90,000 print and media materials including print books, eBooks, closed-captioned DVDs, adapted ESL titles and career titles.
+Students can use course reserves textbooks, reserve group study rooms online, print from the library computers, and scan.

 The MARC offers free tutoring to Mt.
 SAC students currently enrolled in MATH 50 through MATH 71.
 Resources for checkout include videos, calculators, textbooks and solutions manuals.